Social Media for galleries

 Go to where your audience is!

 The first step for more visibility is to expand your gallery space online.
 This opens up many possibilities.
 A gallery website is the key element of your presence online.
 By designing your website in a way that offers information on your artists and their exhibitions while enabling your customers to interact, you will have taken a huge step forward.
-This comprises the following:
+This comprises the following tools you can already see on our client’s websites:

 - Contact information and imprint